cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 For further \*\_cached function usage see `void load_orca_scene_cached(...)` in the **orca_loader** example at [`orca_loader.cpp#L187`](https://github.com/cg-tuwien/Gears-Vk/blob/master/examples/orca_loader/source/orca_loader.cpp#L187)

 ## Custom type serialization
 Every type needs a special template function which defines how a type is serialized.
-Often used types such as `glm::vec3`, `glm::mat4`, etc. and various `std` types this special function is already defined in **serializer.hpp**.
-To add serialization ability to a custom type, a **serialize** function template in the same namespace as the custom type must be created.
+For often used types such as `glm::vec3`, `glm::mat4`, etc. and various `std` types this special function is already defined in **serializer.hpp** at [`serializer.hpp#L259`](https://github.com/cg-tuwien/Gears-Vk/blob/master/framework/include/serializer.hpp#L259).
+To add serialization ability to a custom type, a
+**serialize** function template in the same namespace as the custom type must be created.
 The function template takes two arguments, an **Archive** and your custom **Type** as reference, and passes every member of the **Type** to the **Archive**.
-If one of the members is also a custom type, a separate **serialize** function template must be created.
+If one of the members is also a custom type, a separate `serialize` function template must be created.
 ```
 nampespace SOME_NAMESPACE {
 	struct SOME_TYPE {